hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

   - In the sky/world
   - In the country = not in a town
   - In bed/hospital/prison
+  - In the rain/sun/shade...
+  - In adj weather (eg in cold weather)
+  - In a language (eg in English)
+  - In a currency (eg in dollars)
+  - In good/bad mood
 - On:
   - On the left/right (-hand side)
   - On the ground/first/second/... floor